Review: CAT S31 is an entry-level smartphone with military-grade toughness

 CAT S31 review: Cameras

-The S31 has an eight megapixel camera on the back and a two megapixel camera on the front.
+The S31 has an 8-megapixel camera on the back and a 2-megapixel camera on the front.
 These are not great stats, and when using the S32 it shows.
-You're not going to shoot award-winning photography with this phone, and anyone receiving your selfies will notice their grainy texture and poor exposure.
+You're not going to shoot award-winning photos with this phone, and anyone who receives your selfies will notice their grainy texture and poor exposure.

-That said, the S31 is able to take acceptable photos - so if you need basic images of the construction site you work on, you'll be fine.
+That said, the S31 can take acceptable photos, so if you need basic images of the construction site you work on, you'll be fine.

 CAT S31 review: Software and performance

-CAT has taken the sensible decision to leave Android 7.0 Nougat almost complete standard on the S31.
-This means no bloatware, no pointlessly duplicated apps (I'm looking at you, Samsung), and an operating system which is simple and fast.
-The S31 is powered by a quad-core Snapdragon 210 processor, as used by a wide range of budget smartphones from LG, Acer, Alcatel, Huawei and ZTE.
+CAT has made the sensible decision to keep Android 7.0 Nougat almost entirely standard on the S31.
+This means no bloatware, no pointlessly duplicated apps (I'm looking at you, Samsung), and an operating system that is simple and fast.
+The S31 is powered by a quad-core Snapdragon 210 processor, as used by a wide range of budget smartphones from LG, Acer, Alcatel, Huawei, and ZTE.

-It has 2GB of RAM, 16GB of storage and its performance is acceptable.
+It has 2GB of RAM, 16GB of storage, and acceptable performance.
 If you use an iPhone, Samsung Galaxy or Google Pixel in your private life and have been given a CAT S31 for use at work, then you are certainly going to notice the difference.
 But you're unlikely to be playing intense 3D games while demolishing a building or fixing someone's boiler, so it shouldn't get in the way of what the phone is designed for.

 CAT has added a few apps of its own, but these are more like shortcuts to content online and in the Google Play Store than actual applications.
-One, called App Toolbox, opens a page of the store full of apps a CAT smartphone owner might find useful, like spirit levels and specialist calculators.
+One, called App Toolbox, opens a store page full of apps a CAT smartphone owner might find useful, such as spirit levels and specialist calculators.

 CAT S31 review: Verdict

-Like their sleeker, pricier and more desirable counterparts, tough phones come in all shapes and sizes.
-The CAT S31 is at the cheaper and simpler end of the scale, lacking in the performance of the more expensive S41, but almost matching it in terms of toughness.
+Like their sleeker, pricier, and more desirable counterparts, tough phones come in all shapes and sizes.
+The CAT S31 is at the cheaper, simpler end of the scale, lacking the performance of the more expensive S41 but almost matching it in terms of toughness.

 S31 buyers will appreciate the rugged design, but they'll be glad to get back to their iPhone, Galaxy or Pixel when they finish work for the day.
 Where the CAT S41 is arguably a capable smartphone in its own right, the cheaper S31's performance limitations mean it will probably spend its nights in your toolbox or van, not on your bedside table.